1 July 2024: A new Galaxy, Double Stars, Nebula and Picture of the Month. Scroll down to take a look.

 Our Annual Meeting

-We finally have a date confirmed for our Annual Meeting for 2024.
-It will take place on Saturday the 15th of June 2024 at the Institute of Astronomy in Cambridge.
+Our Annual Meeting for 2024 took place on Saturday the 15th of June 2024 at the Institute of Astronomy in Cambridge.

 Our Publications